Ray Cluster Configuration

 The labels={"exampleLabel": "example"} parameter can be used to apply additional labels to the RayCluster resource.

-After creating their cluster, a user can call cluster.up() and cluster.down() to respectively create or remove the Ray Cluster.
+After creating their cluster, a user can call cluster.apply() and cluster.down() to respectively create or remove the Ray Cluster.

 Custom Volumes/Volume Mounts